Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 }

-The CellDataObject has measure, rows, and columns properties that contain info about the cell's semantics.
-Take a closer look at several samples demonstrating the usage of these properties.
+The data parameter has measure, rows, and columns properties that contain info about the cell's semantics.
+Check out several use cases of these properties below.

-This example describes how to highlight cells containing info about a certain member regardless of their position:
+You can highlight cells that contain info about a certain member regardless of the cell's position:

 const highlightedMembers = {